smuh27/MarketAI/README.md

 # MarketAI
-A full stack application that is designed for users to be able to enter a stock price and recieve estimates of the stocks future price based on the data presented, this was created for the CPS731 final group project.
+A full stack application that was created for users to be able to enter a stock price and recieve an analysis of the stocks future price based on the data presented, this was created for the CPS731 final group project.
 # Structure
 - The Front end and Back end was created using web technologies, specifically ReactJs, NodeJs, and MongoDB.
 - Developed Binary ML pipelines that modeled stock price data and modeled predicitions.
 Basing predicitons